 Patients at higher risk for developing AHS include black patients, patients who have a family history of or who have experienced this syndrome in the past, and immunosuppressed patients.
 The syndrome is more severe in previously sensitized individuals.
 If a patient is diagnosed with AHS, discontinue the phenytoin and provide appropriate supportive measures.

 Serious skin reactions:

-Phenytoin can cause rare, serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+Phenytoin can cause rare, severe cutaneous adverse reactions (SCARs) such as acute generalised exanthematous pustulosis (AEGP (see section 4.8)), exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN) and drug rash with eosinophilia and systemic symptoms (DRESS), which can be fatal.
 Although serious skin reactions may occur without warning, patients should be alert for the signs and symptoms of skin rash and blisters, fever, or other signs of hypersensitivity such as itching, and should seek medical advice from their physician immediately when observing any indicative signs or symptoms.
 The highest risk for occurrence of SJS or TEN is within the first weeks of treatment.
 The physician can advise the patient to discontinue or re-institute medication and if further therapy is contraindicated.

 If symptoms or signs of SJS or TEN (e.g. progressive skin rash often with blisters or mucosal lesions) are present, phenytoin treatment should be discontinued.
 The best results in managing SJS and TEN come from early diagnosis and immediate discontinuation of any suspect drug.
 Early withdrawal is associated with a better prognosis.
 If the patient has developed SJS or TEN with the use of phenytoin, phenytoin must not be re-started in this patient at any time.